Recreation

 Recreational Tourism

 Tourism is and has been a leading industry in Colorado Springs since its founding.
 Outdoor recreation access is a critical element in driving visitors, with Pikes Peak and Garden of the Gods being two nationally ranked parks.
-The following comparative data is limited to Denver and Colorado Springs.

 Download PDF